 The advisor steers you in one direction.
 That’s the direction that’s best for you, the investor.

-If the advisor is a member of the XYPlanningNetwork (XYPN), the advisor goes one step further.
-He signs a fiduciary oath.
+If the advisor is a member of the XYPlanningNetwork (XYPN), the advisor goes the extra step in signing a fiduciary oath.

 In the XYPlanningNetwork, there are no commissions, no sales, and no minimums.

-No matter your age or assets, you can find a fee-only financial advisor to help.
+You can find a fee-only financial advisor to help regardless of your age or assets.
 XYPlanningNetwork advisors focus on working with Generation X and Y investors.

 Consumer advocates agree, including Consumer Reports, that you should look for “Certified Financial Planners.”
 These planners agree to strict ethical standards and act with your best interests in mind.
 The certified financial planner must pass a difficult and detailed exam (CFP Certification Exam), and meet other educational standards.